Sahabzada Yaqub Khan: East Pakistan: military advisor and governorship (1969–71)

-In 1969, Lieutenant-General Yaqub Khan was posted to East Pakistan as the commander of Eastern Command in Dacca by President Yahya Khan and helped evaluate the command rotation of the Eastern military.
-Soon, he was appointed as Governor of East Pakistan where he began learning the Bengali language and became accustomed to Bengali culture.
-He was highly respected by the East Pakistani military officers due to his stance and professionalism and was said to be very well liked and respected in the East.
+In 1969, Lieutenant-General Yaqub Khan was posted to East Pakistan as the commander of Eastern Command in Dacca by President Yahya Khan and helped evaluate the command rotation of the eastern military.
+Soon, he was appointed as governor of East Pakistan where he began learning the Bengali language and became accustomed to Bengali culture.

 He was known to be an unusual military officer who knew very well about "limits of force", and did not believe in the use of brute force to settle political disputes.
 In 1969–71, he worked together with Admiral Ahsan in advising the Yahya administration in an effort to resolve the situation and restricted strictly the proposal of usage of military force in the province.

 At the cabinet meeting, he was often fierce and strictly resisted the usage of military option but was respected in the military due to his understanding of Bengali issues and whose colleagues often labeled him as "Bingos."
 In 1970, he notably coordinated the relief operations when the disastrous cyclone had hit the state and gained prestige for his efforts in the country.

 In 1971, he participated in the area contingency and fact-finding mission, which was known as the Ahsan–Yaqub Mission, to resolve the political deadlock between East Pakistan and Pakistan as both men argued that "military measures would not change the political situations".

 In March 1971, he became aware of the rumors of a military action against East Pakistanis and delivered desperate military signals to President Yahya Khan in Islamabad to not use military solution as he feared Indian intervention.
 After the resignation of Admiral Ahsan, he was ordered to use military force against the civil agitation led by the Awami League but refused to take this order and tendered his resignation to be posted back to Pakistan.
 His resignation came in the light of resisting the military orders and fiercely maintained to President Yahya that "military solution was not acceptable".
+He is highly respected in the army due to his stance and professionalism.

 Commenting on the situation, Yaqub maintained that: "[President] Yahya was also keen to impose the "open sword" martial law to roll back the situation as it was in 1969."
 He lodged a strong protest against the military solution and maintained that the "central government had failed to listen to the voices of their co-citizens in the East."
 To many authors, Yaqub Khan had become a "conscientious objector" in the military.

 He was posted back to Pakistan, joined the Army GHQ staff and participated in winter war against India in 1971 without commanding an assignment and retired from the military after the war, also in 1971.